frendsick/torth/docs/keywords.md

 ## ENUM

-Enumerations in Torth enable generating named running integer values with a certain positive offset between each integer.
+Enumerations in Torth enable the generation of named running integer values with a certain positive offset between each integer.
 Names defined inside the ENUM block can be used as tokens in the code, just like [constants](#CONST).
 The ENUM block's name will also be a constant with the value of `offset * items_count`.

 See also:

 - [CONST](#CONST)

-### Syntax
+**Syntax**

 ```pascal
 ENUM <name> <offset> : item1 item2 END
 ```

-### Examples
+**Examples**

 ```pascal
 ENUM offset_by_one 1 : item1 item2 item3 END